What is dermatofibrosarcoma protuberans?

-Dermatofibrosarcoma protuberans (DFSP) is an uncommon skin tumour arising in the deeper layer of the skin (the dermis).
+Dermatofibrosarcoma protuberans is an uncommon skin tumour arising in the deeper layer of the skin (the dermis).
 It grows slowly but has a tendency to recur after excision.
 Luckily, it rarely spreads to other sites beyond the skin.

-The cause of DFSP is unknown, but an injury to the affected skin may be a predisposing factor.
+The cause of dermatofibrosarcoma protuberans is unknown, but an injury to the affected skin may be a predisposing factor.
 Recent advances show tumour cells carry abnormal chromosomes within the tumour cells—t(17;22)(q22;q13)—resulting in the fusion gene COL1A1-PDGFB.
-This encodes a protein that causes the tumour to grow by autocrine overproduction of platelet derived growth factor (PDGF).
+This encodes a protein that causes a tumour to grow by autocrine overproduction of platelet-derived growth factor (PDGF).